Siphon880gh/davinci-resolve-scripter/subtitle_from_audio/README_transcribe_audio.md

 3. Once you are done adjusting `drop_textp.py`, go ahead and drag and drop the script into the DaVinci console.
 On success, you will see Text+ clips fill the empty video track and those Text+ clips will have the subtitle that sync with the audio.

+Next you may decide to spice up the Text+ subtitle clips a bit:
+- Add stroke/outline to your text?
+You might have wanted to do that to the template Text+ clip in the media pool before running the track Text+ generator script, so that all track Text+ clips have the stroke/outline.
+If that's not the case and you just need a specific Text+ clip to have stroke/outlines: Refer to my tutorial at [DaVinci Text Plus - Stroke or edge on text](wengindustries.com/app/3dbrain/?open=DaVinci%20Text%20Plus%20-%20Stroke%20or%20edge%20on%20text.md)
-4. Transitions for the Text+ clips?
+- Transitions for the Text+ clips?
 You can choose to add transitions or copy the same transitions from the main track.
 You can use OPT drag on Mac to duplicate transitions between clips on the same track or on different tracks.
+- Character level styling?
+As in you want specific characters in a different style?
+Refer to my tutorial at [DaVinci Text Plus - Edit specific character style in Text Plus](https://wengindustries.com/app/3dbrain/?open=DaVinci%20Text%20Plus%20-%20Edit%20specific%20character%20style%20in%20Text%20Plus.md)

 ## Some video editing required